Wednesday, September 20th, 2023

 Margaret Dunlap, M.A.

-Margaret Dunlap, M.A., is a Senior School Program Director.
+Margaret Dunlap, M.A., is a Senior School Design Partner.
 She oversees the operation of the School Program, providing coordination, resources, and management to Challenge Success schools on the West Coast.
 Additionally, she plans the bi-annual Challenge Success school conferences and supports coaches and school site teams to promote best practices and policy reform.
 She has extensive experience in professional development, supervision, evaluation, and intensive coaching for teacher leaders, coaches, and novice teachers.
 Margaret has held various roles in education leadership and program management within public and private education for over 20 years.